-On the way to the Creek Stand I noticed that all three scrapes at the top of the hill had been worked during the night.
+On the way to the Creek Stand, I noticed that all three scrapes had been worked during the night.
 One looked like a rotor tiller had been used to till up the scrape.
 Maybe this was my day to get a “good” deer.
 After settling in my chair and pulling on my face mask camo, my gloves, and buttoning up my coat, I began the wait.
-Since I was in a comfortable chair and warm as toast, I got real comfortable and soon dozed off.
-I woke up with a start and looked to my left, and what I saw was a eight pointer looking over his back at me about 50 yards out.
-Now I was not in any position to make any shot as I was turned completely to the right with my 7mm pointing 180 degrees away from the deer.
+Since I was in a comfortable chair and warm as toast, I got comfortable and soon dozed off.
+I woke up with a start and looked to my left, and what I saw was an eight-pointer looking over his back at me about 50 yards out.
+Now I was not in any position to make any shot as I was turned entirely to the right with my 7mm pointing 180 degrees away from the deer.

 It’s just another morning on the Creek Stand.

-You probably haven’t put your foot in your mouth or done stupid things, but I have and not only did I talk about it but then went and did it again.
-I have done many stupid things and put my foot in my mouth so many times that I have acquired a taste for the shoe leather.
+You probably haven’t put your foot in your mouth or do stupid things, but I have and not only did I talk about it but then went and did it again.
+I have done many crazy things and put my foot in my mouth so many times that I have acquired a taste for the shoe leather.

-During the drive over everyone of us told of something that they had managed to survive the ridicule that came from doing such stupid things.
-Once we got to The Benteen Place I continued with a story my hunting all day a few years ago without loading a shell into the chamber of my beat up 7mm.
-I discovered that I hadn’t loaded my gun when I was back at the truck and began to unload my gun before placing it back into the gun case.
+During the drive over every one of us told of something that they had managed to survive the ridicule that came from doing such stupid things.
+Once we got to The Benteen Place, I continued with a story my hunting all day a few years ago without loading a shell into the chamber of my beat up 7mm.
+I discovered that I hadn’t loaded my gun when I was back at the truck before placing it back into the gun case.
 What a surprise, I never loaded a round in the chamber.
 The deer were lucky that day.

 We all went to the deer stands that we had chosen and settled in for the evening hunt.
-I chose to hunt a stand that had produced a “really nice” eight point for me that morning - - I had high hopes that another would show himself to me during the evening hunt.
+I decided to hunt a stand that had produced a “really nice” eight-point for me that morning - - I had high hopes that another would show himself to me during the evening hunt.

 The weather was beautiful with a slight breeze into my face – so was the sun.
-The “Creek Stand” as it is known is really a morning stand because in the afternoon the sun is right in one’s face; and if a deer comes into view from the right, it’s almost impossible to see if the sun is low on the horizon.
-This was exactly the case when I saw a “nice deer” gobbling up acorns.
-All I could make out was his head which sported a wide eight point rack.
-The sun beamed into my scope and I lost the deer in the bright sun.
+The “Creek Stand” as it is known is a morning stand because in the afternoon the sun is right in one’s face; and if a deer comes into view from the right, it’s almost impossible to see if the sun is low on the horizon.
+This was precisely the case when I saw a “nice deer” gobbling up acorns.
+All I could make out was his head which sported a full eight-point rack.
+The sun beamed into my scope, and I lost the deer in the bright sun.
 I heard him moving off to the left through the thick underbrush and began to wonder if that was the last I would see of him.

 Hoping that he would come into the shooting lane directly in front of me, I positioned myself and waited and waited.
 Nothing!
-Then there he was at the end of the 85 yard shooting lane looking at me.
-I put my cross hairs on his thick neck and slowly squeezed the trigger.
-CLICK… I had done it again - - nothing in the chamber.
-But as dumb luck would have it the buck didn’t see or hear me jacking the 7mm into the chamber.
-Once again, I put the cross hairs on his neck and squeezed the trigger.
-The 150 grain Hornady 7mm found its mark and I had the second eight point of the day on the ground.
+Then there he was at the end of the 85-yard shooting lane looking at me.
+I put my cross-hairs on his thick neck and slowly squeezed the trigger.
+CLICK… I had done it again - - nothing in the chamber the buck didn’t see or hear me jacking the 7mm into the chamber.
+Once again, I put the cross-hairs on his neck and squeezed the trigger.
+The 150 grain Hornady 7mm found its mark, and I had the second eight-point of the day on the ground.

-Later that evening one of my son’s friends asked to see my rifle – the beat up Remington 7mm that had taken caribou, moose, bear and at last count 31 bucks.
-While he was admiring the beat up rifle, he located the latch that held the bolt in place and removed the bolt and put it into his pocket.
-He and my son told me very emphatically that “my hunting trip was finished” or it had to be a ten point or better…
+Later that evening one of my son’s friends asked to see my rifle – the beat-up Remington 7mm that had taken caribou, moose, bear and at last count 31 bucks.
+While he was admiring the beat-up rifle, he located the latch that held the bolt in place and removed the bolt and put it into his pocket.
+He and my son told me very emphatically that “my hunting trip over.” or it had to be a ten-point or better…

-“Dumb luck” did it again… with another eight pointer on the Creek Stand.
+“Dumb luck” did it again… with another eigh-pointer on the Creek Stand.